cfoust/cy/docs/src/layouts.md

 - The children of that node, one or more of which may be shown at any one time
 - Titles shown above or below the node

 But most node types also have **dynamic properties**.
 In addition to accepting static values, dynamic properties can be set to a function that returns a value of the proper type.
-That function is executed _when that node is rendered_.
+That function is called _when that node is rendered_.

 The arguments to that function vary based on the node and the property.
+The function does not need to be pure.
+However, functions passed to dynamic properties are _only ever invoked with properties of that node_.

+In other words, these functions are only given access to the node they are passed to and the descendants of that node.
+They do not get to see the whole layout (though nothing stops you from calling {{api layout/get}} in a dynamic property.)

 To illustrate, [border nodes](/layouts/nodes.md#borders) have a property called `:title`, which is a string that is shown at the top-right of the node.
 The `:border-fg` property determines the color of the border surrounding the node.